 - The teaching of QI techniques to better equip students for practice and the impact this is having (Education category).

 - How good AMS is embedded as part of business-as-usual (it is “the way we do things”, rather than an add-on to the day job).

 - The use of evidence-based approaches.

 - A completed audit cycle as defined by the RCVS Knowledge Audit cycle and use RCVS Knowledge AMR Hub resources.

 - A commitment to antimicrobial stewardship

-The case example, which is included as part of the application, should inspire others within the veterinary professions towards a culture of continuous improvement in antimicrobial stewardship.
+The case example, which is included as part of the application, should inspire others within the veterinary profession towards a culture of continuous improvement in antimicrobial stewardship.

 What happens if my application is selected as a winner?